corda/corda-utxo-ledger-extensions/README.md

 }
 ```

-This design addresses the outstanding issues with regards to being able to extend a contract with multiple commands, and being able to give command's names that make sense in the context that they're used; for example:
+This design addresses the outstanding issues in regard to being able to extend a contract with multiple commands, and being able to give command's names that make sense in the context that they're used; for example:

 ```java
 class Mint extends Create { ... }